 Being in a kind environment help us battle all of this.
 I wrote earlier that practise is the only thing that makes sauna and cold baths easier.
 I did not mention the crowd of friends cheering you on from the door to the changing room.
 I know that I am not enough.
 But when in a good environment, my team and I got this, when working together.

 The DevOps report tells us that the number of elite performing companies have increased between 2018 and 2019.
 At the same time the medium and low performing group is still more than half of the respondents.
 The IT-industry needs nakedness.
 For those ready to jump into the cold water there will be plenty to do for a very long time.
 And I will fight my fears every day, as a consultant and employee, for the joy of seeing progress.

 From my Finnish friends I have learned that in the sauna I am not naked, I just don’t wear any clothes.
 As a professional it is the other way around — I am fully clothed, but completely naked.

-*This is a slightly modified version of a post that I originally wrote on LinkedIn. *
+This is a slightly modified version originally posted on LinkedIn.

 Comment on the blog!

 Create a comment by emailing me.
 I will then add the comment to the post.Open an email to start writing.